Is Broken Link Checker not sending email alerts when it finds dead links on your website?

 WP Mail SMTP makes it easy to fix this problem.
 It lets you send WordPress emails through a mailer service instead of relying on your web server.
-The mailer service adds authentication so that your emails get delivered successfully.
+The mailer service adds authentication so that your emails deliver successfully.

 The rest of this section will explain how to install WP Mail SMTP on your WordPress website.
-If you’d rather not do this yourself, you can get White Glove Setup when you purchase the Elite license or higher.
+If you’d rather not do this yourself, you can get White Glove Setup when you purchase the Elite license.

 For now, we’ll show you how to use the wizard to set things up.